Peter Jackson's King Kong: The Official Game of the Movie (Xbox)

 Peter Jackson’s King Kong: The Official Game of the Movie is a thrilling adventure that keeps the spirit of the movie alive.
 It looks great, sounds better, and you get to play as the King of Skull Island.
 Something about tearing wings and breaking jaws makes the game worth the price.
 Any fan of the movie or action-adventure games should seize themselves a copy of King Kong.

-If you enjoyed this Peter Jackson's King Kong: The Official Game of the Movie review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Peter Jackson's King Kong: The Official Game of the Movie review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!